moutaz3003/veggie-planet/README.md

 * See overview of multiple recipes, by displaying title, summary, image, servings and cooking time
 * See specific recipe details by clicking on view recipe button
 * Clear, intuitive page navigation
+* Call to action buttons on header, hero section and alternatives section guiding the user toward's site's intended goals
 * Educational features presented using interactive elements such as slider, cards, and video button
+* play button giving user to play video concerning common arguments regarding veganism.
 * Use of images and scroll animations for a greater user experience
 * Register account, log in and log out features
 * View, add, edit and delete recipes
+* Contact form requesting user's name, email, subject and message and a send button
+* Header with logo and navigation list items that exists on every page of the site
+* Footer section that exists on every page throughout the site

 ### Features To Be Incorporated In The Future